MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 - **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization.

-  **Recommended Action**: Dismiss the alert
+  **Recommended Action**: Resolve the alert and report your findings.

 **Understand the scope of the breach**

+1. Verify if the app is from a reliable source.
-1. Review if the application was newly created or has had any recent changes made to it.
+1. Verify if the application was newly created or has had any recent changes made to it.
 1. Review the permissions granted to the application and users that have consented to the application.
-1. Review all activities done by the app.
+1. Investigate all other app activities.

 ### App made high volume of importance mail read and created inbox rule